0

 Our brands Brown India

-Its Latin name hippocastanum means "horse chestnut", because the Turks administered it as a stimulant to their sluggish horses; they recognized in the fruit of the chestnut tree the property of curing premature baldness.
-This tree was imported from Constantinople to France in 1615 by Dr Bachelier for his botanical curiosity, thus relegating it to the rank of ornamental trees.
-It was then introduced throughout Europe.
-In the eighteenth century, its bark is famous against fevers, it is used when cinchona is lacking.
-At the beginning of the following century, it was found that the bark had little febrifuge action but that it was astringent and therefore found an indication in diarrhea, by the oral route, and as an antiseptic in local application on ulcers and gangrenous wounds.
-In folk medicine, medicinal use is well documented.
-Alcoholic extracts have been used for their venotonic effects since the beginning of the 1900s, in particular in the insufficiencies of the microcirculation of the viscera such as varicose veins of the esophagus, pelvis or hemorrhoids.
-Externally, the seed is used for bruises and non-penetrating wounds.
+Its Latin name, hippocastanum, means "horse chestnut", as the Turks used to administer it as a stimulant to their stubborn horses; they recognized the fruit of the horse chestnut tree as having the property of curing premature baldness.
+The tree was imported from Constantinople to France in 1615 by Dr. Bachelier for its botanical curiosity, relegating it to the rank of ornamental tree.
+It was subsequently introduced throughout Europe.
+In the 18th century, its bark was reputed to treat fevers, and was used when cinchona was in short supply.
+At the beginning of the following century, it was found that the bark had little febrifuge action, but was astringent, and was therefore used orally for diarrhea, and locally as an antiseptic for ulcers and gangrenous wounds.
+Its medicinal use in folk medicine is well documented.
+Alcoholic extracts have been used for their venotonic effects since the early 1900s, notably in cases of visceral microcirculation insufficiency such as varicose veins of the esophagus, pelvis or hemorrhoids.
+Externally, the seed is used for contusions and non-penetrating wounds.

 Precautions for use :

-• Nephrotoxicity at high doses therefore contraindication in renal failure
+• Renal insufficiency: Nephrotoxicity at high doses makes its use risky in this condition.

 • Starch 40-50%, lipids 6-8%, flavonols, cyclitols

-• Total saponins, up to 10% (escin, mixture of heterosides derived from two genins, protoescigenin and baringtogenol): escin Ia, Ib, IIa, IIb, IIIa
+• Total saponosides, up to 10% (escin, a mixture of heterosides derived from two genins, protoescigenin and baringtogenol): escin Ia, Ib, IIa, IIb, IIIa

 • Coumarins (esculoside or aesculoside, esculetol, 4-methylsculetol)